edupgarcia/edupgarcia/README.md

 I am Eduardo and have over 23 years of experience working with software development, data analysis and teaching.
 Which includes ~4 years as a teacher, +1 year working in the USA and ~1 month working in Canada plus 3 months of studying at [Hansa Canada](https://hansacanada.com/home/)).

 - 🔭 I’m currently working on [Valemobi](https://www.valemobi.com.br/) as SRE Specialist
-- :loudspeaker: I speak native Brazilian Portuguese, Intermediate English and Basic Italian and French.
+- :loudspeaker: I speak native Brazilian Portuguese, Intermediate English, Basic Italian and Basic French also.
 - :scroll: I have ITIL Foundation certification and have worked with Agile (Kanban), Process Mapping, Continuous Improvement (White Belt).
 - 🌱 I’m currently creating and Flutter + FastAPI Android App.
 - :computer: I have experience in Windows, Linux, MacOSX, VBA, Access/Excel, Python, Go, Docker, MongoDB, MySQL, PostgreSQL, SQLite, SQL Server,  Power BI, R Programming, SharePoint/InfoPath Designers.